FOOD

 Brine Shrimp (Artemia salina)

-Brine shrimp is one of the most popular live foods in the hobby.
-Most brine shrimp available come from San Francisco or the Great Salt Lake.
-Brine shrimp are available in live, frozen, and freeze-died forms.
-Brine shrimp eggs are widely available for home cultivation.
-The young nauplii are excellent food for fry.
-Adult brine shrimp are suitable for small to large fish.
-Brine shrimp provide good roughage with their exoskeletons and do not harbor disease to affect freshwater species.
+Brine shrimp are among the most popular live foods in the hobby.
+Most commercially available brine shrimp come from San Francisco or the Great Salt Lake.
+They are available in live, frozen, and freeze-dried forms, and brine shrimp eggs can be purchased for home cultivation.
+The young nauplii make excellent food for fry, while adult brine shrimp are suitable for small to large fish.
+In addition to providing essential nutrition, the exoskeletons offer good roughage without harboring diseases that affect freshwater species.

 Water Fleas (Daphnia)

-Daphnia are an excellent supplementary food that can be fed every 7-10 days to provide roughage.
-Daphnia are available in frozen, freeze-dried, and occasionally, live forms.
+Daphnia serve as an excellent supplementary food, offering roughage when fed every 7–10 days.
+They are available in frozen, freeze-dried, and occasionally live forms.

 Cyclops

-Cyclops are a good food for large fry and small fish.
-These crustaceans will attack small fry.
-Cyclops are available in frozen and live forms.
+Cyclops are a nutritious food for large fry and small fish.
+However, note that these crustaceans may prey on very small fry.
+They are available in frozen and live forms.

 River Shrimps (Gammarus)

-These shrimps are a natural food for many large fish, especially cichlids.
-In order to be kept alive, keep these shrimp in cool water with strong aeration.
+River shrimps are a natural food for many larger fish, especially cichlids.
+To keep these shrimp alive as a food source, maintain them in cool water with strong aeration.

 Worms